ICMGA Officers Events News Indian Creek

 • Note: Traditionally pin placements for this specific 'Masters' event are meant to be challenging for at least a few holes/greens.
 This is to bring more focus and attention to being 'below-the-hole' for your approach putts (like at Augusta).
 One happy hour beverage of choice (beer, wine, soda).
 Prizes for Net and Gross scores, along with Deuce Pots and Payballs.

-• April 27th-28th (Sat & Sun) - Spring Handicap First major of the year!
+• April 26 & 27th - Spring Handicap First major of the year!
 Entry Fee (tbd)

 • Full Handicap Event: Overall champion is determined by the lowest total combined net scores for both days.
 Golfers will record/report actual scores for all holes and your adjusted gross scores will be automatically updated and posted by the tournament director for handicap purposes.
 Prizes for the top three Net scores and one low Gross score per flight, along with Deuce Pots and Payballs.
 Lunch on Sunday provided and one happy hour beverage of choice (beer, wine, soda).